bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step1.md

-For creating the image for Bluedata EPIC platform, you need to install Bluedata EPIC App workbench.
+For creating the image in Bluedata EPIC platform, you need to install Bluedata EPIC App workbench.

 We have already setup and installed the Blue Data EPIC Application Workbench for this scenario.